-If you have received a CP102 notice in the mail, the IRS is notifying you of changes they made to your return because they believe there was a miscalculation.
+If you have received a CP102 notice from the IRS in the mail, they are notifying you of changes they made to your return because they believe there was a miscalculation.
 As a result of this, you owe money on your taxes.

 – Read this notice very carefully as it details what changes were made and why you now owe money.